The Complete Guide to Songkran Festival 2019 • Thailand’s Biggest Water Festival in Chiang Mai

 I made a mistake of not exchanging enough money before Songkran.
 Banks were closed for three days.
 All the foreign currency exchanges I could find within the Old City were closed as well.
 In the end, I managed to find a currency exchange in the Nimman area; however, it was hectic to ride a motorcycle to the other side of the town amidst of Songkran craziness on the road.

 The funny thing is that the police didn’t seem to care much about whether we have the international license or not, as long as we paid the fine.
 Who knows?
 Maybe it was a trap targeting stupid foreigners like us.
-Don’t make the same mistake.
+Anyhow, don’t make the same mistake.

 3. Water shoes: Many people wear flip-flops, and it’s okay to do so.
 But those get slippery.
 I’d recommend wearing water shoes for comfort and mobility.
 And you would want to pack them before getting to Thailand.
 I didn’t really look for them, but I also didn’t see any stores selling them in the city.

 4. Sunglasses, Hat & Sunscreen: You wouldn’t go to a water park without these sun protection gears, would you?
 April in Thailand is hot, like over 100 Fahrenheit.
 Getting soaked in water all day doesn’t help your cause, either.
 Make sure you protect yourself from heat and UV.
 Pack your sunscreen lotion and aloe vera gel.
-I paid hefty 720 BHT ($23 USD) for sunscreen at the local store.
+I paid hefty 720 BHT ($23 USD) for sunscreen at the local store that I can easily buy under $5 USD in the U.S.

 5. Waterproof Cellphone Case: If you don’t need to bring cell phone out, it’s best to keep it in your hotel.
 But that’s a bit unrealistic as we all rely too much on our cell phone.
 The next best option would be protecting your cell phone in a waterproof case.
 As Songkran approaches, stores and street vendors start selling clear waterproof cases although I would examine thoroughly to find a good quality one.